websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-an-example-ccr-installation-replicating-between-data-centers.md

 1. Download the Liferay DXP Cross-Cluster Replication for Elasticsearch LPKG from the [LES downloads page](https://customer.liferay.com/downloads).

-1. [Install the LPKG](../../system-administration/installing-and-managing-apps/installing-apps/installing-apps.md) into all DXP nodes that must read from the local/follower Elasticsearch indexes.
+1. [Install the LPKG](../../system-administration/installing-and-managing-apps/installing-apps/installing-apps.md) into all DXP nodes.

 If all your prerequisite tasks are completed and the Cross-Cluster Replication module is installed, continue by [configuring the servers in your remote data center](./configuring-ccr-in-a-remote-leader-data-center.md).